ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 all modules related to WYSIWYG features, the Drush disabling process does not allow implementing check on field values in order to stop the disabling or to clean values of change tracking tags.

-If you disabling the module without ensuring all tracked changes have been cleaned, the related HTML tags (<span>) will remain and could cause bad content display.
+If you disabling the module without ensuring all tracked changes have been cleaned, the related HTML tags (&lt;span&gt;) will remain and could cause bad content display.

 If you use a hook_update to disable it, please integrate in it a process that scans WYSIWYG fields to detect those kind of tags,